 Embedded real-time clock allows an RTU to accurately date-and-timestamp it alarm messages.
 This is useful both for real-time and historical reporting.

 In order for your SCADA master display data effectively, it must have a few key features.

 Look for a system that lets you program responses to complex events.
-This helps to reduce training required for new operators of your SCADA system - and the chance of a costly human error.
+This helps to reduce training required for new staff of your SCADA system - and the chance of a costly human error.

 Make sure your SCADA master supports expansion at a later time.
 SCADA systems are long-term investments, and you want to make sure you get your money's worth.